4ryann1/My-Python-Journey/README.md

-Here's a compelling description for your Python journey series:
+Here's a compelling description for my Python journey series:

 Daily Python Journey: From Beginner to Builder
 Welcome to my coding adventure! 🐍